Jessica-Lynn3/National-Parks-and-Lakes-WebApp/README.md

 ### [Technologies Used](#technologies-used)
 ### [Exploring the App](#exploring-the-app)
+- User Registration and Login
+- User Dashboard
+- Park Page with details about park activities
+- Top Parks to Visit and Notes about Parks
+- Search Filter

 #### Technologies Used:
 - Python, PostgreSQL, SQLAlchemy, Flask, Jinja2, HTML, Bootstrap, CSS, JavaScript, JSON, AJAX